 BIO: Ben Allen was born in Melbourne (VIC) and began playing basketball as a junior with the Diamond Valley basketball program.
 Allen received a scholarship to attend the Australian Institute of Sport (Canberra) in 2004.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (2004, 2005).

 Ben Allen made his NBL debut with the Townsville Crocodiles at 23 years of age.
 He scored four points in his first game.